yumingchang1991/alpha-camp-restaurants/README.md

 ```
 GET   /                         read a page rendering all restaurants
 POST  /restaurants              create new restaurant in MongoDB
-GET   /restaurants/new          read a page rendering a form used to create a restaurant data
+GET   /restaurants/new          read a page rendering a form to create a restaurant data
 GET   /restaurants/:id          read a page rendering a specific restaurant
-GET   /restaurants/:id/edit     read a page rendering a form used to edit an existing restaurant data
+GET   /restaurants/:id/edit     read a page rendering a form to edit an existing restaurant data
 POST  /restaurants/:id/edit     modify an existing restaurant data based on form input
 POST  /restaurants/:id/delete   remove a specific restaurant from MongoDB
 GET   /search                   read a page rendering search result from MongoDB using users' keyword